-Comp Exam scored by faculty, and evaluation results shared with students via Wayland email.
+- Comp Exam scored by faculty, and evaluation results shared with students via Wayland email.

-Reminders and FAQs/Frequently Asked Questions:
+Reminders and Answers to Frequently Asked Questions:

-- As stated above, the exam is traditionally set from 1:00-5:00 on a Saturday; the maximum time allowed for exam completion is four hours. - Bring an official photo ID, such as a driver's license or military ID, paper copies of the texts, and a blank flash or jump drive to the exam.
+- As stated above, the exam is traditionally set from 8:00 a.m.-12:00 p.m. or 1:00-5:00 p.m. but may use any four-hour block that is mutually agreeable for test taker and proctor; the maximum time allowed for exam completion is four hours. - Bring an official photo ID, such as a driver's license or military ID, paper or approved digital or e-book copies of the texts, and a blank flash or jump drive to the exam.
 Save and/or print exam answers often. - Students may create an outline or draft at the beginning of the exam if they choose to do so.
-Only the final version of each question needs to be submitted, and nothing other than brief marginal notes in hard copy texts (no pre-created outlines or drafts) may be brought to the exam. - No specific requirements are in place for font style-any font that is grammatically correct (not all caps, not all italics, etc.) can be used.
-10-12 size font is strongly recommended.
+Only the final version of each question needs to be submitted, and nothing other than brief marginal notes in hard copy texts (no pre-created outlines or drafts) may be brought to the exam. - Any font that is grammatically correct (not all caps, not all italics, etc.) can be used.
+Font size 11-12 is recommended.
 Use standard English, typing, and documenting techniques to answer the questions as fully as possible in the time allotted.
-Basic MLA style is nice but not required. - No required written length is set for the MAE comprehensive exam.
-However, we encourage students to write 3 to 4 pages per question for a total of 9 to 12 pages. - Students will respond to three questions-one question per text.
-Students' responses should be appropriate for a literary analysis and should include primary references to the text through direct quotation and paraphrase. - No secondary sources, commentaries, or web sources may be accessed during the exam.
-Students may not access the Internet, personal laptops, or cellular devices during the course of the exam. - Students may leave the testing area to take short breaks, use the restroom, etc. Food and drink are also fine if allowed in that computer/testing area. - Once students have completed all three essay questions of the exam (or have reached the end of the four-hour testing period), they must provide the proctor with an electronic version of the final answer to each question. \NO EXTRA TIME IS ALLOWED. - Proctors are made aware of the fact that they are responsible for sending the electronic version to Dr. Brandenburg via email: LBrandenburg@wbu.edu.
+MLA in-text parenthetical citation style is recommended but not required.
+Be consistent in style. - No required written length is set for the MAE comprehensive exam.
+However, we encourage students to aim for 3-4 double-spaced pages per question for a total of 9-12 double-spaced pages. - Students will respond to three questions only-one question per primary text.
+Students' responses should demonstrate reading comprehension and close-reading analysis.
+The responses should include primary references to the text through direct quotation and paraphrase. - No secondary sources, commentaries, or unapproved web sources may be accessed during the exam.
+Students may not access unapproved Internet, personal laptops, or cellular devices during the course of the exam. - Students may leave the testing area to take short breaks, use the restroom, etc. Food and drink are also fine if allowed in that computer/testing area. - Once students have completed all three essay questions of the exam (or have reached the end of the four-hour testing period), they must provide the proctor with an electronic version and printed version of the final answer to each question.
+NO EXTRA TIME IS ALLOWED. - Proctors are made aware of the fact that they are responsible for sending the electronic version to Dr. Karen Beth Strovas via email at the conclusion of the exam: StrovasK@wbu.edu, and print versions should be kept on hand at the proctor's location for two weeks in case of technical issues.